Karnak

 <value>Bearer 1234567890</value>

-2. Switching in different Kheops albums
+2. Switching to different Kheops albums

 If the destination is a Kheops endpoint, it is possible to configure multiple albums by selecting the option “Switching in different KHEOPS albums”.